bensmithett/photo-gallery/README.md

 # photo-gallery

-A wee throwaway app that let's me play around with Redux
+Nothing to see here.
+A wee throwaway app I'm using to play around with some new tools.